Are you looking for a piece of trustworthy statistical information on entrepreneurs?

 What percentage of businesses fail in the first year?

 This means that approximately 22.5% of small businesses fail in their first year.
-This is because of a wide range of reasons, such as poor planning and low market demand.
+This is because of a wide range of reasons, such as poor planning and low market demand, and lack of quality lead generation.
 This is according to this government study conducted between 2004 to 2014.

 5. Who Starts the Most Successful Businesses?